Rock dove: Feeding

 Rock doves are omnivorous, but prefer plant matter: chiefly fruits and grains.

-Studies of pigeons in a semi-rural part of Kansas found that their diet includes the following: 92% maize, 3.2% oats, 3.7% cherry, along with small amounts of knotweed, elm, poison ivy and barley.
-Feral pigeons can be seen eating grass seeds and berries in parks and gardens in the spring, but plentiful sources exist throughout the year from scavenging (e.g., food remnants left inside of dropped fast food cartons, in the form of popcorn, cake, peanuts, bread and currants) and they also eat insects and spiders.
-Additional food is also usually available from waste bins, tourists or residents who feed bird seed to pigeons for reasons such as empathy, fun, tradition and as a means for social interaction.
-Pigeons tend to congregate in large, often thick flocks when feeding on discarded food, and may be observed flying skillfully around trees, buildings, telephone poles and cables and even through moving traffic just to reach a food source.

 Pigeons feed on the ground in flocks or individually.
+Pigeon groups typically consist of "producers", which scout out food sources, and "scroungers", which follow the producers and feed on food located by them.
+Generally, groups of pigeons contain a greater proportion of scroungers than producers.
 Pigeons are naturally granivorous, eating seeds that fit down their gullet.
 They may sometimes consume small invertebrates such as worms or insect larvae as a protein supplement.
-As they do not possess an enlarged cecum as in European wood pigeons, they cannot digest adult plant tissue; the various seeds they eat containing the appropriate nutrients they require.
 While most birds take small sips and tilt their heads backwards when drinking, pigeons are able to dip their bills into the water and drink continuously, without having to tilt their heads back.
-In cities they typically resort to scavenging human garbage, as unprocessed grain may be impossible to find.
-Pigeon groups typically consist of producers, which locate and obtain food, and scroungers, which feed on food obtained by the producers.
-Generally, groups of pigeons contain a greater proportion of scroungers than producers.

 Preening

 Pigeons primarily use powder down feathers for preening, which gives a soft and silky feel to their plumage.
 They have no preen gland or at times have very rudimentary preen glands, so oil is not used for preening.
 Rather, powder down feathers are spread across the body.
 These have a tendency to disintegrate, and the powder, akin to talcum powder, helps maintain the plumage.
-Some varieties of domestic pigeon have modified feathers called "fat quills".
-These feathers contain yellow, oil-like fat that derives from the same cells as powder down.
-This is used while preening and helps reduce bacterial degradation of feathers by feather bacilli.